Travel

 The lights remain on throughout the night in the larger halls, so make sure to bring an eye mask along with your earplugs for any chronic snorers!

-It wasn’t the best night’s sleep I’ve ever had, but it also wasn’t the worst!
+It wasn’t the best night’s sleep I’ve ever had, but it wasn’t the worst!
 Waking up to the sunlight in the morning over the ocean was amazing.
 I went out to the viewing deck to look out over the ocean and see if I could spot Coron.

 With a cabin, you will get air-conditioning, more privacy, security and control of the lights.

-Arrival
+Arrival in Coron

 Arrival at Coron Pier is usually at 05:00.